 It can be a scary topic for people worried about robots taking over their day to day job.
 But the reality is, AI will make lives a whole lot easier and the future benefits of AI are far-reaching.

-Read on for six industry examples of artificial intelligence that will revolutionize your day to day, in a good way.
+Read on for six Industries soon to be improved by Artificial Intelligence, in a good way.

 Have you heard the story of the young avid Target shopper that got notified of her pregnancy by Target itself?
 Yes - this young woman (who was still living with her parents) didn't know she was pregnant until she received a marketing mailer from Target, advertising baby and pregnancy products.